 Chakra: Sacral chakra (Svadhishthana)

 Out of Balance: When the water element is blocked or destabilized, it can manifest as emotional suppression, addiction, creative blocks, or mental rigidity.
 You may feel overly serious, depressed, or unable to express yourself.
 Life can feel heavy.
 Instead of moving and flowing with ease, you may feel sluggish and stagnant.
 Dehydration also creates a range of physical imbalances like brain fog, dizziness, tiredness, sluggish digestion, dark urine, and dry mouth or eyes.
-There can also be issues with sexual dysfunction.
+There can also be issues with intimate dysfunction.

 How to Harmonize the Water Element: Vinyasa yoga is one of the best ways to get back into flow with your inner water.
 You can dance and embrace movement to loosen up any stagnant energy.
 The best asanas for balancing the water element include: